-A successful organisation is one that can deftly coordinate its many moving parts, but, sometimes, even the best organisations can get out of sync.
+A successful organization is one that can deftly coordinate its many moving parts, but, sometimes, even the best organizations can get out of sync.
 That was the case with an aerospace company and its inventory.
-The organisation knew it was operating with too much stock and was even holding millions of units after they had been written off the books.
+The organization knew it was operating with too much stock and was even holding millions of units after they had been written off the books.
 The company made numerous attempts to optimize its inventory, but when those efforts came up short, the CFO reached out to Protiviti to conduct an assessment of the company’s inventory management process.

 Together with Protiviti, the firm set two major objectives:

-Following a 12-week assessment of five of the firm’s manufacturing sites, the Protiviti team identified three major areas of potential organisational improvement and suggested nine detailed recommendations.
-Within the first month after the review, the organisation was able to reduce its safety stock ordering levels by $1.5 million, or 75%.
+Following a 12-week assessment of five of the firm’s manufacturing sites, the Protiviti team identified three major areas of potential organizational improvement and suggested nine detailed recommendations.
+Within the first month after the review, the organization was able to reduce its safety stock ordering levels by $1.5 million, or 75%.
 To date, it continues to see improvements.

-The stakeholder interviews revealed that supply chain staff had varying organisational structures in place at different sites.
+The stakeholder interviews revealed that supply chain staff had varying organizational structures in place at different sites.
 In fact, of the five sites reviewed, four had widely different staffing arrangements.
-Additionally, frequent changes were made to supply roles and reporting assignments across the sites without company wide consistency or clear communication of strategy.
+Additionally, frequent changes were made to supply roles and reporting assignments across the sites without companywide consistency or clear communication of strategy.

 The team also suggested that all supply planning processes be consolidated under a vice president of supply chain.
 Previously, many of the processes had been siloed and site-specific.
 A schedule of regular meetings for supply employees was developed to keep the lines of communication open and ensure regular attention to the company’s needs and policies as they changed.